 The fair value of the options is measured at the grant date, using the Black-Scholes option pricing model.
 The fair value of the share options considers the terms and conditions upon which the share options were granted.
 The fair value of the options granted is recognized as a share-based compensation expense with a corresponding increase in equity.
 The fair value is measured at the grant date and each tranche is recognized on a graded-vesting basis over the period during which the options vest.
-At each financial position reporting date, the amount recognized as an expense is adjusted to reflect the actual number of share options that are expected to vest.
+The share-based compensation expense is either expensed to profit or loss, or capitalized to property, plant and equipment or exploration and evaluation assets depending on the nature of services provided by the option holder.
 The share-based payment reserve reflects the fair value of unexpired options outstanding at the period end.